-Located just outside of the walls of Old Town Kotor you will find the Kamelija Shopping Center.
-You may be in need of a swimsuit, or a pair of walking shoes.
-Of you may simply want to check out a European mall.
+Located just outside of the walls of Old Town Kotor you will find the Shopping Centre Kamelija.
+You may need a swimsuit or a pair of walking shoes.
+Or you may simply want to check out a European mall.

-I popped into this mall and was pleasantly surprised how modern, bright, and clean it was.
+I popped into this mall and was pleasantly surprised by how modern, bright, and clean it was.

-You will find an absolutely great view of the fortified wall along your walk, worth of stopping to snap a picture of.
+You will find a great view of the fortified wall along your walk, worth stopping to snap a picture of.

 The mall will be on your right-hand side just about a block from the city wall.